SK-Planet-WebTechTeam/planetG.js/README.md

-HTML5 Game Engine for Mobile Devices
+Extremely Lightweight HTML5 Game Engine for Mobile Devices
 ========================

 This project contains the commercially-proven HTML5 game engine based on canvas and DOM/GPU specialized for mobile devices (Android and iOS).